LuccaHellriegel/ClayMemory/README.md

 ### Mouse controls

-- Selecting in the PDF (and letting the left mouse-button go) triggers the Extraction-UI for creating flash cards
+- Selecting in the PDF or in the card-fields (and letting the left mouse-button go) captures the selected text (and additional context like the origin)
-  - Known issue: text selection behavior in Chrome is (generally?) weird, Firefox is fine
+- Right-click allows fast creation of new cards from the selection
-- Right-click in a card text-field while having something selected (see Current Selection-Overlay) triggers the Extraction-UI for the river
+- Using the Add / Replace buttons on card-fields leads to the selection being added / replacing the respective card-fields
-  - It could not be the same as in the PDF, because in the text you might want to select for other reasons than just extraction
+  - the origin of the selection overwrites the existing one

 ## Overview